djordje200179/Meduce/README.md

 create your own that implements `Collector[K, V]` interface.

 ### Process
-To start data processing you firstly need to create an `Process` object.
+To start data processing, you firstly need to create an `Process` object.
 That can be accomplished by using some constructor functions.
 The most general one is:
 ```go
 func NewProcess[KeyIn, ValueIn, KeyOut, ValueOut any](
 	keyComparator functions.Comparator[KeyOut],